 Hands down the best vegetarian South Indian food chain in Dubai.
 Sarvana Bhavan restaurants hail from Chennai, India where it was started by its owners back in 1981 with a mere INR 5000/USD 50 capital then.
 Today the brand is worth over USD 400 million.
 Since its first restaurant in Dubai, there has been no looking back for the owners.

-Today Sarvana Bhavan operates over 80 restaurants in over 20 countries worldwide and primarily caters South Indian expatriates who miss the taste of home and though they are worth millions, Sarvana Bhavan is still extremely rooted with their style, pricing and super-fast kitchen.
+Today Sarvana Bhavan operates over 80 restaurants in over 20 countries worldwide and primarily caters South Indian expatriates who miss the taste of home and though they are worth millions, Sarvana Bhavan is still extremely rooted in their style, pricing, and super-fast kitchen.
 No matter how busy they are, you may not have to wait more than 10 minutes for your order to arrive at your table.